EventTSF: Event-Aware Non-Stationary Time Series Forecasting: More Related Work

 \section{More Related Work}

 In the financial domain, events have been shown to enhance forecasting tasks by leveraging deep learning techniques to extract sentiment, descriptive, and semantic features from textual event data.
-These methods can be classified into four lines, including \ding{182} deep learning methods~\cite{xu2021rest, liu2018hierarchical, emami2023modality}, \ding{183} reinforcement learning methods~\cite{wang2021deeptrader}, \ding{184} generative methods~\cite{duan2022factorvae}, and \ding{185} large language model based methods~\cite{liu2025llm4fts, xiao2025retrieval, zhang2025camef}.
-Deep learning methods, such as REST~\cite{xu2021rest} utilizes a long short-term memory network to model the impact of newly emerged events on stock price fluctuations, while~\cite{emami2023modality} introduces a modality-aligned transformer to encode financial time series and event semantics jointly.
-Reinforcement learning methods, such as DeepTrader~\cite{wang2021deeptrader}, incorporate macroeconomic events into trading strategies through reward shaping and policy adaptation.
-Generative methods, such as FactorVAE~\cite{duan2022factorvae} disentangle latent event factors to improve forecasting.
-Recently, LLM-based frameworks have emerged as powerful tools, including prompt adaptation~\cite{liu2025llm4fts} and retrieval-augmented generation~\cite{xiao2025retrieval}, aiming to construct particular features for future dynamics estimation.
-However, these studies assume that events have already occurred, and thus focus on learning latent factors conditioned on those events.
-In contrast, our method (\method) targets the event-known forecasting setting.
-This setting commonly arises in real-world scenarios, such as scheduled sports competitions that impact future traffic patterns or anticipated promotional sales that drive abrupt changes in demand.
-By conditioning on the known, future scheduled event, \method models how time series dynamics evolve in a causally plausible and temporally aligned manner, tackling a forecasting challenge thst is both practically critical and largely underexplored.
+These methods can be classified into four lines, including \ding{182} deep learning methods~\cite{aliu2018hierarchicala,aemami2023modalitya}, \ding{183} reinforcement learning methods~\cite{awang2021deeptradera}, \ding{184} generative methods~\cite{aduan2022factorvaea,axia2024marketa}, and \ding{185} large language model based methods~\cite{aliu2025llm4ftsa,axiao2025retrievala,ali2024marsa,azhang2025camefa,ayang2025learninga}.
+Deep learning methods, such as REST~\cite{axu2021resta} utilizes a long short-term memory network to model the impact of newly emerged events on stock price fluctuations, while~\cite{aemami2023modalitya} introduces a modality-aligned transformer to encode financial time series and event semantics jointly.
+Reinforcement learning methods, such as DeepTrader~\cite{awang2021deeptradera}, incorporate macroeconomic events into trading strategies through policy adaptation.
+Generative methods, such as FactorVAE~\cite{aduan2022factorvaea} disentangle event factors to improve forecasting.
+Recently, LLM-based financial time series forecasting includes prompt adaptation~\cite{anie2024surveya,aliu2025llm4ftsa}, retrieval-augmented generation~\cite{axiao2025retrievala}, and generative modeling~\cite{ali2024marsa}.
+Such approaches aim to construct representations to estimate future dynamics more effectively.
+Prior work assumes events are only observed historically and learns latent event-conditioned factors.
+In contrast, \method targets the event-known forecasting settings, where future scheduled events are available at forecast time and may trigger abrupt demand shifts—for example, planned sports competitions that alter traffic patterns or upcoming promotional campaigns that induce sales spikes.
+By conditioning on these known events, \method models time series dynamics in a temporally aligned and causal manner, addressing a largely underexplored yet practically critical forecasting regime.
+Existing event-aware methods usually use events as auxiliary historical context, leaving the modeling of the scheduled future events and their fine-grained temporal effects insufficiently explored.
+This motivates \method, which explicitly conditions on the scheduled fine-grained future events and captures their fine-grained interactions with the continuous time series dynamics in an autoregressive diffusion framework.